top of page

 On October 31, The League of Canadian Poets published my poem The Floating Clares, written on my trip to Portugal in 2024, in their Fresh Voices online series.

-On Saturday November 9th, I will participate in an online
+On Saturday November 9th, I participated in an online

 reading from The Moon and All Her Faces in the Tesoro